-Feral camels are the only large feral herbivore on Newhaven which requires a dedicated management response.
+Feral camels are the only large feral herbivore on Newhaven that requires dedicated management and control.
 The population of feral horses and donkeys is effectively zero.

 Feral camels graze preferentially, threatening a number of native plants on Newhaven such as the Wild Plum (Santalum lanceolatum) and Supplejack (Ventilago viminalis).
-During dryer periods herds of camels congregate at watering points grazing and browsing heavily on the surrounding vegetation.
-During these times also, valuable water resources that would otherwise be available to native fauna is depleted across the landscape.
+During drier periods herds of camels congregate at watering points grazing and heavily browse the surrounding vegetation.
+During these dry periods, camels consume valuable water resources that would otherwise be available to native fauna.

-AWC’s camel control program involves annual ground based and aerial culling programs.
+AWC’s camel control program involves annual ground-based and aerial culling programs.
 Between 2009 and 2013, our camel control was conducted in collaboration with the Federal Governments Feral Camel Management Project.
-In the last 5 years, 2,086 camels have been culled on Newhaven.